neroshop/neroshop/external/curl/docs/INTERNALS.md

   performance boost.

   Each `connectdata` identifies a single physical connection to a server.
-If the connection can't be kept alive, the connection will be closed after use and then this struct can be removed from the cache and freed.
+If the connection cannot be kept alive, the connection will be closed after use and then this struct can be removed from the cache and freed.

   Thus, the same `Curl_easy` can be used multiple times and each time select